dev-academy-programme/curriculum/concepts/technical-debt-1/README.md

 You are comfortable:

 - **Perfectly** indenting all your code
-- Validating all your code with:
+- Validating your code with:
   - Online tools
   - Linters